LxaNce-Hacker/wifi-jammer/README.md

 - **Protected Management Frame (PMF) Detection** - Warns about modern security features
 - **Automatic Cleanup** - Proper restoration of network settings on exit
 - **Enhanced Error Handling** - Better validation and user feedback
+- **Auto-Update Support** - Automatically checks and updates the tool when a new version is released

 ### Original Version (wifi-jammer)
 - Basic monitor mode control